 Fools or inexperienced persons get involved in situations or pursue goals without much thought.
-In contrast, wise are thoughtful about such situations or goals.
+In contrast, wise think through such situations or goals.

 Example: He sent an angry email without going into the background of the matter – fools rush in where angels fear to tread.

-If you carry out your plans boldly, the luck is more likely to favor you.
+If you carry out your plans boldly, luck is more likely to favor you.

-Example: I know you’re hesitant to accept the overseas position in your Company because the ground realities there are different from what you’ve faced so far, but remember fortune favors the brave.
+Example: I know you’re hesitant to accept the overseas position in your company because ground realities there are different from what you’ve faced so far, but remember fortune favors the brave.